US/DS Light Blinking: Causes and Fixes

 Step 3: Check for Outstanding Internet Bills

 Sometimes, a blinking US/DS light means your ISP has temporarily interrupted service due to late payments.
-Log into your account and make any overdue payments to restore connectivity.
+Log into your account and clear any overdue balance.

 Step 4: Replace Faulty Hardware

-If you’ve tried the above steps with no success, the issue may lie with your cables or modem itself.
-Here’s how to pinpoint and replace defective hardware:
+If the above steps do not help, the issue may lie with your coax, splitters, or the modem itself.

 Swap Out Damaged Coaxial Cables